-- Module 1*: (TDTPM 101: Epidemiology, Public Health and Health Systems) in webinar format
+- Module 1*: (TDTPM 101: Epidemiology, Public Health) in webinar format

-- Module 2: (TDTPM 102: Tropical Bacteriology re/emerging diseases) in webinar format
+- Module 2: (TDTPM 102: Tropical Bacteriology and Virology) in webinar format

-- Module 3: (TDTPM 103: Neglected Tropical Diseases: Parasitology) in face-to-face format
+- Module 3: (TDTPM 103: Tropical Parasitology and Mycology) in webinar format

-- Module 4: (TDTPM 104: Clinical Applications of Tropical Medicine Abroad) in face-to-face format
+- Module 4: (TDTPM 104: Application of Travel and Tropical Medicine) in webinar format